etohgame/kit/docs/client-objects/trip-parts.md

 # Trip Parts

-Trip parts will trip the player when touched by making them sit down.
+Trip Parts will trip the player when touched by making them sit down.

 ## Use Cases

-Trip parts can be used to make the player forcefully sit down, useful when making things such as slides.
+Trip Parts can be used to make the player forcefully sit down, useful when making things such as slides.

 ## Configuration